Kseniyapl/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+        .map - returns a new array, it doesn't change the original array, requires return statement, .reduce - - doesn't return a new array, comes back with the single value, used for addition and multiplication .filter - evaluates data based on true false statement, returns new array with true values, requires return and doesn't change the original data.

 2. Explain the difference between a callback and a higher order function.

+        A higher-order function is a function that takes another function as an argument and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Explain what a closure is.

+        A closure is when an child function reaches out of its scope to grab a variable defined in an parent function

 4. Describe the four principles of the 'this' keyword.

+        1 .
+Window biding, without any context this returns window, global object or undefined
+        2. Implicit binding, applies to objects with methods, whe invoked refers to the left from the dot
+        3. Explicit binding - we tell a function what the 'this' keyword should be using .call, .apply or .bind.
+        4. New binding - When a function is invoked with a new keyword the this keyword inside that function is bound to the new object being constructed.

 5. Why do we need super() in an extended class?

+        super() does the same as .call() does.
+It invokes the function and you pass in your arguments 1 by 1

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.